Cloudy1986/chitter/README.md

 ## Production app

-The application is deployed to Heroku.
+The application is hosted on Heroku.
+I deployed to Heroku after merging each feature to main.
+I took the approach of deploying small and often in order to deliver value to users early and regularly.
+I also wanted to reduce the risk of deploying everything at the end and hitting problems.
 You can view and interact with it [here](https://thawing-dusk-78531.herokuapp.com/).

 ## Setting up and running the app locally